bretth/django-pq/README.rst

 Scheduling
 -----------

-Tasks can be scheduled at specific times, repeated at intervals, repeated until a given date, and performed in a specific time window.
+Tasks can be scheduled at specific times, repeated at intervals, repeated until a given date, and performed in a specific time window and weekday.
 Unlike a cron job, a scheduled task is a promise not a guarantee to perfom a task at a specific datetime.
 Timezone awareness depends on your ``USE_TZ`` django setting, and the task will be performed if a worker is available and idle.
 Some examples:

 .. code-block:: python

     from django.utils.timezone import utc, now
     from dateutil.relativedelta import relativedelta
     from datetime import datetime